SergioGasquez/awesome-electronic-engineering/README.md

 ## Circuits Simulators  <a name="CircuitsSimulators"></a>
 - [PartSim](https://www.partsim.com/simulator) - Online simulator with all the basics functions.
-- [LTspice](http://www.analog.com/en/design-center/design-tools-and-calculators.html) - Free sotfware with a great variety of desing simulation tools.
+- [LTspice](http://www.analog.com/en/design-center/design-tools-and-calculators.html) - Free software with a great variety of design simulation tools.
 - [NI MultiSIM](http://sine.ni.com/nips/cds/view/p/lang/en/nid/201800) - Very intuitive and has just about any feature you could want including PCB layout.
-- [OrCAD PSpice](https://www.orcad.com/resources/orcad-downloads) - As a student you can get a student version for free.
+- [OrCAD PSpice](https://www.orcad.com/resources/orcad-downloads) - If you are student, you can get a student version for free.
 Is very powerful and with lots of great tools.

 ## PCB    <a name="PCB"></a>